palmdrop/bspwm-tools/README.md

 Below are the scripts currently in the repository, along with a short description.
 A few usage examples can be found under <a href="#usage">usage</a>.

+NOTE: None of these scripts are adapted for a multi-monitor setup.

 ### Flag menu
 *bspc-flag-menu*